-From the Upper Lusatian highlands in the south across the Lausitzer Gefilde fields to the heath and pond areas in the north the Bautzen district is home to unique flora and fauna.
+From the Upper Lusatian highlands in the south across the Lausitzer Gefilde fields to the heath and pond areas in the north, the Bautzen district is home to unique flora and fauna.
 Even in the place where only recently the bucket excavators were still working at the Brandenburg border, a new holiday region is being created:

 The Lusatian Lake District – a paradise for water lovers

 The numerous lakes in the Saxony and Brandenburg section of the Lusatian Lake District are sure to attract many tourists.
-Surfers, divers or anglers, sailors or motor sport enthusiasts – everyone can find a stretch of water to suit him perfectly.
+Surfers, divers or anglers, sailors or motor sport enthusiasts – everyone can find a stretch of water to suit him or her perfectly.
 Even today lakes around Hoyerswerda invite you for natural recreation.

 The Upper Lusatian highlands, the district’s largest conservation area, impresses visitors with pleasant combination of woods, rural cultural landscape and picturesque villages.
-Hikers can find worthwhile trails and destinations at any time of year.
+Hikers can find worthwhile trails and destinations at any time of the year.

 Large sections of the Upper Lusatian heath and pond landscape are part of the UNESCO-protected biosphere reserve.
 Since time immemorial fishermen have reared a splendid type of edible fish in Germany’s largest cohesive pond area, the Lusatian carp.
 The well-developed cycle paths enable you to experience this paradise literally.

 Traditional, dynamic, innovative: the mix makes all the difference